 In the past, with the standard model of testing with a van, the employee would be retested immediately.
 This can be counterintuitive.
 If an employee has a wax build-up or congestion from a cold, they might present with a Standard Threshold Shift when the tests are performed back-to-back.
 In this scenario, you are likely to see the exact same result.
-If you have the flexibility to retest in a week or two after their cold has subsided, or having had wax removal, you may see more accurate results.
+If you can retest in a week or two after their cold has subsided or had wax removed, you may see more accurate results.

 What are the disadvantages of daily audiometric testing?
 Can you think of any?

 I can think of one.
-Everyone has a lot on their plate, particularly Health and Safety Managers who have many responsibilities.
-There is some prep work to ensure your audiometer is functioning properly and is ready for testing.
+Everyone has a lot on their plate, particularly Health and Safety Managers, who have many responsibilities.
+There is some prep work to ensure your industrial audiometer is functioning properly and is ready for testing.
 This can take 5-to-10 minutes.
 If you test daily, this preparation time adds up.
-Consider grouping some of your testing; for example test everyone who has a work anniversary this week on Friday.
+Consider grouping some of your testings; for example, test everyone who has a work anniversary this week on Friday.
 This way, you only do the audiometer preparation work once, but you were still able to test everyone that week.

 Kate Mosley is the SHOEBOX Product Manager for Occupational Hearing Testing.
 Through deep product knowledge and market research, Kate is laying out a vision for occupational hearing testing that offers more flexibility, is easier to conduct, and is cost-effective to perform.